-COBRA entitles you to coverage identical to the coverage available to other, similar employees who are currently covered under the plan.
-However, COBRA coverage is often more expensive because you are responsible for the entire cost.
+COBRA entitles you to coverage identical to that available to other employees who are currently covered under the plan.
+However, COBRA health insurance coverage is often more expensive because you're responsible for the entire cost.
 COBRA coverage typically lasts between 18 and 36 months, depending on the qualifying event.
 However, your plan can provide for longer periods of coverage.
 You may be eligible to extend your coverage if another qualifying event occurs, or if a family member qualifies as disabled.

 First, to be eligible for COBRA your benefits must be subject to ERISA.
 Generally, all group health plans maintained by private sector employers with 20 or more employees are subject to ERISA and required to offer COBRA coverage.
 Your plan administrator must provide you with notices detailing your COBRA rights within the first 90 days of coverage.

 Second, you must qualify as a beneficiary.
 A qualified beneficiary is an individual covered by a group health plan on the day before the event occurs that causes the person to lose coverage.
-For example, if you wish to exercise your right to COBRA continuation coverage because you were laid off from your job, you must have been covered by your group health plan the day before the day you were laid off.
-You are also a qualified beneficiary if you are the spouse, former spouse, or dependent child of the COBRA beneficiary.
+For example, if you were laid off from your job, you must have been covered by your group health plan the day before the day you were laid off to claim COBRA benefits.
+You're also a qualified beneficiary if you are the spouse, former spouse, or dependent child of the COBRA beneficiary.

 Third, the event that caused you to lose health coverage must qualify for COBRA.
-If you were terminated from your job for any reason other than gross misconduct, or if your number of working hours was reduced, you (and your spouse and dependant children) qualify for continuation coverage.
-However, if the qualifying event was the reduction in your work hours, you can only receive 18 months of COBRA - unless you qualify for Medicare, or if your plan has chosen to provide a longer period of coverage.
+If you were terminated from your job for any reason other than gross misconduct, or if your number of working hours was reduced, you (and your spouse and dependent children) qualify for continuation coverage.
+If the qualifying event was the reduction in your work hours, you can only receive 18 months of COBRA unless you qualify for Medicare.

-If you’re a qualified beneficiary who has experienced a qualifying event, you must notify the plan administrator within the filing period.
-Your plan can set the time limit for filing, but it cannot be shorter than 60 days from whichever of these events occurred last:
+To claim COBRA coverage, you must notify the plan administrator within the filing period.
+Your plan can set the time limit for filing, but it must be at least 60 days from whichever of these events occurred last: